sitomani/4champ/docs/app_history.md

 they did, with a <font color='red'>rejection</font>.
 A lengthy correspondence with Apple Review and Amiga Music Preservation staff followed, but eventually I decided to give it a rest and removed the app from store.
 Read the whole story:
 [Why I removed 4champ from AppStore](appstore_removal.md).

+### Version 3.0 BETA Apr 2020

+In the year 2020 I have managed to finalise two things needed to get the app back into App Store.

+1. Rewrite the whole app in Swift.
+That's more or less done in April 2020, and its a Swift/SwiftUI hybrid.
+2. Get the third party content licensing issues solved.
+This is also done as of March 2020.

+The application is in Testflight Beta as of Easter 2020.
+I'm anticipating an app store within a couple of weeks.